 6. Track down lost pensions

 Billions of pounds is sitting in forgotten pension pots waiting to be claimed, with the average pot size at £9,000, according to the Pensions Policy Institute (PPI).
-After all, it can be easy to lose track of previous pensions if you’ve worked for several different employers over the years.
+It can be easy to lose track of previous pensions if you’ve worked for several different employers over the years, with the Department for Work and Pensions claiming that the average person works for 11 different employers during their career.

-Tracking down missing pensions could boost your retirement savings.
-If you know which pension provider an old pension is with, call their customer service number and see if you can get your details.
-You might be able to find some old paperwork with the provider’s name and your account details on.
+Tracking down missing pensions could boost your retirement savings, so if you think you know which pension provider you might have an old pension with, call their customer service number (you can usually find this online) and see if you can get your details.

 If you cannot remember which provider you were with, or your employer used, you could start by contacting your former employer.
 You’ll probably need your National Insurance number, name and address to find your old pensions.
 If you cannot track down an old pension you can use the government’s Pension Tracing Service (0800 731 0193).
 You’ll need the name of an employer or pension provider to use the service, and it should be able to help you find contact details.
 However, the service won’t be able to tell you whether you have a pension, or its current value.
 Find out more in our guide How to find old pensions and trace lost pensions.